stevenrskelton/stevenrskelton.github.io/_posts/2022-09-16-lit-custom-component-svg-generation.md

 ## A simple SVG Pie Chart

 SVG is a robust standard that can be used for anything from company logos to graphical artwork.
-Because it is a text-based XML markup unlike static images it can be manipulated in the browser; things such as resizing, changing colors, or adding/removing specific elements can be done based on user input.
-The example we will use in this article is a simple pie chart:
+It is text-based XML markup, and because it is a text format and not binary data like static images it can be manipulated in the browser using javascript; operations such as resizing, changing colors, adding/removing elements or modifying text can be done based on user input or other external inputs.

+The example we will use in this article is a simple pie chart, dynamically created based on numerical input percentages.
+The final output will be similiar to this:

 <svg xmlns="http://www.w3.org/2000/svg" viewBox="-1 -1 2 2" style="transform: rotate(-90deg);height:100px;float:left;margin-right:20px;">
   <path d="M 1 0 A 1 1 0 0 1 -0.9510565162951535 0.3090169943749475 L 0 0" fill="#900C3F"/>